KempnerInstitute/nodelens/docs/source/api/models.rst

 Models API Reference
 ====================

-This section documents the model components of the alignment framework.
+This section documents the model components of LossLens.

 Model Architectures
 -------------------